 Figure 3.5.
 Configuring Memory and CPUAfter you have configured the memory and CPU settings, clickto continue.

 NoteMemory and virtual CPUs can be overcommitted.
-For more information on overcommitting, refer to Chapter 7, Overcommitting with KVM.
+For more information on overcommitting, see Chapter 7, Overcommitting with KVM.

 Configure storageEnable and assign sufficient space for your virtual machine and any applications it requires.
 Assign at least 5 GB for a desktop installation or at least 1 GB for a minimal installation.

 Figure 3.6.
 Configuring virtual storage

 NoteLive and offline migrations require virtual machines to be installed on shared network storage.
-For information on setting up shared storage for virtual machines, refer to Section 16.4, “Shared Storage Example: NFS for a Simple Migration”.
+For information on setting up shared storage for virtual machines, see Section 15.4, “Shared Storage Example: NFS for a Simple Migration”.